DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/3 Methods/exportToPdf(options).md

 ---

-How to print the exported PDF document:
+Use the following settings to print the exported PDF document:

 ---